-During the six months ended April 30, 2024, the years ended October 31, 2023, 2022, 2021, 2020, the period from July 1, 2019 to October 31, 2019, and the year ended June 30, 2019, the investment advisory and administrative fee/shareholder servicing fee waivers, as a result of a voluntary minimum yield agreement, were \$-, \$-, \$3,724,415, \$7,060,486, \$1,299,428, \$- and \$-, respectively.
+6 During the six months ended April 30, 2025, the years ended 2024, 2023, 2022, 2021 and 2020, the investment advisory and administrative fee waivers, as a result of a voluntary operating expense limitation agreement, were \$-, \$-, \$3,724,415, \$7,060,486 and \$1,299,428, respectively.

-NOTES TO FINANCIAL STATEMENTS April 30, 2024 (unaudited)
+Notes to Financial Statements April 30, 2025 (unaudited)

 - 1. Organization.
-The Fund is a separate series of BBH Trust (the "Trust"), which is registered under the 1940 Act, as an open-end management investment company.
+The Fund is a separate series of BBH Trust (the "Trust"), which is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company.
 The Trust was originally organized as a Massachusetts business trust on June 7, 1983 and re-organized as a Delaware statutory trust on June 12, 2007.
-As of April 30, 2024, there were eight series of the Trust.
+At April 30, 2025, there were seven series of the Trust.
 The Fund commenced operations on December 12, 1983.
 The Fund currently offers one class of shares designated as Institutional Shares.
 The investment objective of the Fund is to provide investors with as high a level of income as is consistent with the preservation of capital and the maintenance of liquidity.
 Under normal circumstances, the Fund invests at least 99.5% of its total assets in cash and short-term U.S. Treasury securities and securities issued by U.S. government agencies or government-sponsored enterprises and repurchase agreements fully collateralized by such instruments.
-Additionally, under normal circumstances, at least 80% of the value of the Fund's net assets will be invested in U.S. government securities and repurchase agreements fully collateralized by U.S. government securities.
-Effective July 1, 2019, the Fund changed its fiscal year end from June 30 to October 31. - 2.
+Additionally, under normal circumstances. at least 80% of the value of the Fund's net assets will be invested in U.S. government securities and repurchase agreements fully collateralized by U.S. government securities. - 2.
 Significant Accounting Policies.
 The Fund's financial statements are prepared in accordance with Generally Accepted Accounting Principles in the United States of America ("GAAP").
-The Fund is an investment company and accordingly follows the investment company accounting and reporting guidance of the Financial Accounting Standards Board (FASB) Accounting Standard Codification Topic 946 Financial Services Investment Companies.
+The Fund is an investment company and accordingly follows the investment company accounting and reporting guidance of the Financial Accounting Standards Board ("FASB") Accounting Standard Codification Topic 946 Financial Services Investment Companies.
 The following summarizes significant accounting policies of the Fund: - A. Valuation of Investments.
 The Board of Trustees (the "Board") has ultimate responsibility for the supervision and oversight of the determination of the fair value of investments.
 Pursuant to Rule 2a-5 of the 1940 Act, the Board has designated the Investment Adviser as its valuation designee.
 The Investment Adviser monitors the continual appropriateness of valuation methods applied and determines if adjustments should be made in light of market factor changes and events affecting issuers.
 The Investment Adviser performs a series of activities to provide reasonable assurance of the appropriateness of the prices utilized, including but not limited to: periodic independent pricing service due diligence meetings and reviewing the results of back testing on a monthly basis.
 The Investment Adviser provides the Board with reporting on the results of the back testing as well as positions which were fair valued during the period.